Disc jockey: Role

-"DJ" is used as an all-encompassing term to describe someone who mixes recorded music from any source, including vinyl records, cassettes, CDs, or digital audio files stored on USB stick or laptop.
+"DJ" is used as an all-encompassing term to describe someone who mixes recorded music from any source, including vinyl records, cassettes, CDs, or digital audio files.
 DJs typically perform for a live audience in a nightclub or dance club or a TV, radio broadcast audience, or an online radio audience.
-DJs also create mixes, remixes and tracks that are recorded for later sale and distribution.
-In hip hop music, DJs may create beats, using percussion breaks, basslines and other musical content sampled from pre-existing records.
-In hip hop, rappers and MCs use these beats to rap over.
-Some DJs adopt the title "DJ" as part of their names (e.g., DJ Jazzy Jeff, DJ Qbert, DJ Shadow and DJ Yoda).
-Professional DJs often specialize in a specific genre of music, such as techno, house or hip hop music.
+DJs also create mixes, remixes, and tracks that are recorded for later sale and distribution.
+Some DJs adopt the title "DJ" as part of their names.
+Professional DJs often specialize in a specific genre of music, such as techno, house, or hip hop music.
 DJs typically have extensive knowledge about the music they specialize in.
-Many DJs are avid music collectors of vintage, rare or obscure tracks and records.
+Many DJs are avid music collectors of vintage, rare, or obscure tracks and records.

 Types

 Club DJs

-Club DJs, commonly referred to as DJs in general, play music at musical events, such as parties at music venues or bars, clubs, music festivals, corporate and private events.
+Club DJs, commonly referred to as DJs in general, play music at musical events, such as parties at music venues or bars, clubs, music festivals, corporate, and private events.
 Typically, club DJs mix music recordings from two or more sources using different mixing techniques to produce a non-stopping flow of music.

-One key technique used for seamlessly transitioning from one song to another is beatmatching.
+Mixing began with hip hop in the 1970s and would subsequently expand to other genres in especially (but not exclusively) dance music.
 A DJ who mostly plays and mixes one specific music genre is often given the title of that genre; for example, a DJ who plays hip hop music is called a hip hop DJ, a DJ who plays house music is a house DJ, a DJ who plays techno is called a techno DJ, and so on.

 The quality of a DJ performance (often called a DJ mix or DJ set) consists of two main features: technical skills, or how well the DJ can operate the equipment and produce smooth transitions between two or more recordings and a playlist; and the ability of a DJ to select the most suitable recordings, also known as "reading the crowd".
+One key technique used for seamlessly transitioning from one song to another is beatmatching.